FurkanToprak/hourly-frontend/README.md

 # Environment Variables
 All environment variables should be relayed over Discord.
 When developing, confine all environment variables to `.env`.
-* **IMPORTANT**: If you add a new environment variable, add it to the Github Repo by [following this link](https://github.com/FurkanToprak/hourly-frontend/settings/environments).
+* **IMPORTANT**: If you add a new environment variable, add it to the Github Repo by [following this link](https://github.com/FurkanToprak/hourly-frontend/settings/environments) and [this link](https://dashboard.heroku.com/apps/h-ourly/settings).
 Additionally, you must expose the github testing environment to the environment variables; to accomplish this, modify `.github/workflows/build_lint_test.yml`.

 # Style Guide